2024 OFFICIAL CONTEST RULES

 ENTRY FEE: Each entry form must be accompanied by a $75 entry fee.
 This is not refundable unless the contest is canceled.

 CONTESTANT TICKETS: The contest will provide each contestant with one (1) complimentary all-event ticket for their use plus one additional ticket for a family member or guest.
-These tickets do not apply to catered events or excursions.
+No complimentary tickets are provided for catered events or excursions.
 Contestants should advise when entering the contest if another ticket is needed.

-ENTRY SUBMISSION: The Contest Coordinator, Faye Ballard, will answer rule and contestant questions at this address: firstname.lastname@example.org.
+ENTRY SUBMISSION: The Regular Division Contest Coordinator, William McNally, will answer rule and contestant questions at this address: [email protected].
 On line entries will be instantly processed and will assure your registration.
 Mailed entries are subject to delays, and no entry will be considered official until the appropriate fee is received, with checks made out to the University of Mississippi – May Piano Contest.
 The address for mail-in entries is Old-Time Piano Contest, c/o Ian Hominick, University of Mississippi Dept. of Music, PO Box 1848, University, MS 38677-1848.
 Walk-on entries will be accepted on the Saturday of competition until the limit of 30 contestants has been reached or the drawing for order of play has begun, whichever comes first.
-A late fee of an additional $50 shall apply to entries received after the deadline of May 15, 2019.
+A late fee of an additional $50 shall apply to entries received after the deadline of May 15.

-PRIZES: The winner will receive $1,500, a golden medallion and a permanent trophy.
-Second place will receive $1,000 and a silver medallion.
-Third place will receive $750 and a bronze medallion.
-Fourth and fifth places will be awarded cash prizes of $500 and $300 respectively, and will also receive bronze medallions.
+PRIZES: For our 50th anniversary, the winner will receive $2,500, a golden medallion and a permanent trophy.
+Second place will receive $1,500 and a silver medallion.
+Third place will receive $1,000 and a bronze medallion.
+Fourth and fifth places will be awarded cash prizes of $750 and $500 respectively, and will also receive bronze medallions.
 Checks will be mailed to the winners within two weeks of the conclusion of the contest (winners must be sure to complete a W-9 form on site).

 - By competing in the contest, participants agree to allow the use of their photographs and recorded performances to promote the event.